polyavi/tetris_project/README.md

 ###Project desctiption:###

-- Game description - **Tetris Game** is classical tetris game implemented with JavaScript.
+**Tetris Game** is classical tetris game implemented with JavaScript.

 - Figures:
 	- I-blocks are useful for getting Tetris, that is competing four lines at once.
 	- O-blocks for filling large gaps.